MnasNet: Platform-Aware Neural Architecture Search for Mobile: Related Work

-Recently, there has been growing interest in automating the neural architecture design process, especially for CNN models.
-NASNet \cite{nas_cifar17,nas_imagenet18} and MetaQNN \cite{metaqnn17} started the wave of automated neural architecture search using reinforcement learning.
-Consequently, neural architecture search has been further developed, with progressive search methods \cite{pnas18}, parameter sharing \cite{enas18}, hierarchical search spaces \cite{hnas18}, network transfer \cite{nastransfer18}, evolutionary search \cite{amoebanets18}, or differentiable search algorithms \cite{diffnas18}.
-Although these methods can generate mobile-size models by repeatedly stacking a searched cell, they do not incorporate mobile platform constraints into the search process or search space.
-Recently, MONAS \cite{monas18}, PPP-Net \cite{pppnet18}, RNAS \cite{rnas18} and Pareto-NASH \cite{multiobj18} attempt to optimize multiple objectives, such as model size and accuracy while searching for CNNs, but they are limited to small tasks like CIFAR-10.
+Recently, there has been growing interest in automating the model design process using neural architecture search.
+These approaches are mainly based on reinforcement learning \cite{nas_cifar17,nas_imagenet18,metaqnn17,pnas18,enas18}, evolutionary search \cite{amoebanets18}, differentiable search \cite{diffnas18}, or other learning algorithms \cite{pnas18,bayesian2018neural,nao18neural}.
+Although these methods can generate mobile-size models by repeatedly stacking a few searched cells, they do not incorporate mobile platform constraints into the search process or search space.
+Closely related to our work is MONAS \cite{monas18}, DPP-Net \cite{dppnet18}, RNAS \cite{rnas18} and Pareto-NASH \cite{multiobj18} which attempt to optimize multiple objectives, such as model size and accuracy, while searching for CNNs, but their search process optimizes on small tasks like CIFAR.
 In contrast, this paper targets real-world mobile latency constraints and focuses on larger tasks like ImageNet classification and COCO object detection.